-I was a fading ghost of myself, a shadow of who I once was and who I wanted to be.
-And had become that slowly but surely.
-I clung on to the fact I didn’t have a problem, because there is always someone worse.
+I was a fading ghost of myself.
+Slowly but surely I had become a shadow of who I once was and who I wanted to be.
+I clung on to the hope that I didn’t have a problem.
+There is always someone worse right?
 And I had rules.
 I was operational.
 I never drank in the mornings.
 Barely touched spirits.
 I was never as bad as my dad.

 But that’s the funny thing about benchmarks.
 We can see whatever we want to see.
 And the stigma around addiction and how normal drinking is.
 Yes I didn’t always love the boozy reputation I held amongst my friends but I got good feedback as the fun one, the one adding a lot of laughter to a party.
 I wasn’t a messy drunk, but I WAS A MESS.